primiano/perfetto-docs/docs/concepts/buffers.md

    tracing data from the writer fastpath in a memory region directly readable by the tracing service.

-2. Decupling writes from reads of the tracing service.
-The tracing service has the job of moving trace packets from the shared memory buffer (blue) into the cental buffer (yellow) as fast as it can.
+2. Decoupling writes from reads of the tracing service.
+The tracing service has the job of moving trace packets from the shared memory buffer (blue) into the central buffer (yellow) as fast as it can.
    The shared memory buffer hides the scheduling and response latencies of the tracing service, allowing the producer to keep writing without losing data when the tracing service is temporarily blocked.